MartinSandChristensen/mining-social-media/README.md

 will create the required Docker images and spin up containers.
 After the first time, you should start the containers you want by hand.

+Why not Docker Compose?
+Well, it's sort of on its way, I think, but since it's not supported on even newer versions on several of the more widely used Linux distros, I'm not making it a priority.

 ## Containers